 From time to time, we may become involved in litigation in relation to claims arising out of our operations in the normal course of business.
-While management currently believes the amount of ultimate liability, if any, with respect to these actions will not materially affect our financial position, results of operations, or liquidity, the ultimate outcome of any litigation is uncertain.
+While management currently believes the amount of ultimate liability, if any, with respect to these actions, with the exception of the Hansen litigation, will not materially affect our financial position, results of operations, or liquidity, the ultimate outcome of any litigation is uncertain.
 Were an unfavorable outcome to occur, or if protracted litigation were to ensue, the impact could be material to us.